 - Watery eyes

 Avastin is not for everyone

 - Undergoing surgery.
 Avastin should not be used for 28 days before or after surgery and until surgical wounds are fully healed

 - Pregnant, think you are pregnant, planning to become pregnant, or breastfeeding.
 Data have shown that Avastin may harm your unborn baby.
 Use birth control while on Avastin.
 If you stop Avastin, you should keep using birth control for 6 months before trying to become pregnant.
 Taking Avastin could cause a woman’s ovaries to stop working and may impair her ability to have children.
-Breastfeeding while on Avastin may harm your baby and is therefore not recommended during and for 6 months after taking Avastin
+Breastfeeding while on Avastin may harm your baby, therefore, women should not breastfeed during and for 6 months after taking Avastin

 If you have any questions about your condition or treatment, talk to your doctor.